keenlychuang/bookbridge/README.md

 To use BookBridge to import your booklist into a Notion database, follow these steps:

 1. Obtain an integration token from Notion by creating a new integration.
+Make sure your Notion page has given access to the integration.
 2. Obtain an API key from OpenAI to use LLMs.
 This iteration uses `gpt-4-turbo`.
 3. Obtain the URL of the Notion page you want to import the booklist into.
 If you're new to Notion, the [getting started](https://www.notion.so/help/category/new-to-notion) page is a good place to begin.
 4. Run the tool using the command: